-If you need financial advice and qualify for Abhaile, you can get a free in-person or online meeting with a financial adviser.
+If you need financial or money advice and qualify for Abhaile, you can get a free in-person or online meeting with a financial or money adviser.
 The adviser will explain your options and help you work through your mortgage arrears situation.
 Where possible, the adviser will help you find a way to keep you in your home.

 You can get more information from the MABS helpline on 0818 07 2000, Monday to Friday, 9am to 8pm.

 Dedicated Mortgage Arrears Advisers

 The first person you talk to will be one of MABS’s dedicated mortgage arrears advisers (DMA advisers).
 Our DMA advisers are based all over the country and provide independent expert advice to people in difficulty with mortgage arrears.
 Working with you, a DMA adviser will see what type of financial, insolvency or legal services you need.
 If you qualify, they will give you a voucher that you should use as soon as possible.

 If your DMA adviser thinks you may need personal insolvency, they will give you a voucher for a consultation with a personal insolvency practitioner (PIP).

 If your case involves complicated financial issues but is not suited to personal insolvency, your DMA adviser will give you a voucher for free financial advice from an accountant.

 If you do not qualify for a PIP consultation or you decide not to use the PIP service, your DMA adviser will work with you and your lender to agree on an informal resolution to your mortgage arrears.
 They will discuss other possible solutions to mortgage arrears with you.
 This informal solution is often known as an alternative repayment arrangement (ARA).